maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 [`"FixedPoint"`](https://github.com/maxitg/SetReplace/blob/master/README.md#termination-reason), a state during the evolution where no more matches can be made to its expressions).

-In turn, assuming the evolution always starts from a single initial state, we will define confluence as:
+Assuming the evolution always starts from a single initial state, we can then define confluence as:

 > A Wolfram model evolution is called *confluent* if any pair of partial singleway evolutions can be continued in such
 > a way as to reach isomorphic final states.